-Understanding LASIK & Pregnancy
+Understanding LASIK and Pregnancy

-When you undergo LASIK surgery, the laser actually reshapes your cornea.
+When you undergo LASIK surgery, the laser reshapes your cornea.
 This is what changes your prescription and allows you to see more clearly.

-During surgery, your doctor creates a small flap on your cornea.
+During surgery, your eye doctor creates a small flap on your cornea.
 The laser reshapes the inside of your cornea, then the doctor replaces the flap and your surgery is complete.

 Common LASIK side effects may become more exaggerated with pregnancy.
-And while the surgery itself doesn’t affect anything but your eyes, the medication used during and after LASIK may not be safe for unborn babies.
+And, while the surgery itself doesn’t affect anything but your eyes, the medication used during and after LASIK may not be safe for unborn babies.

 Additional Things to Consider

-However, keep in mind that if you choose to breastfeed your baby, your body will still produce hormones that can affect your vision.
+Keep in mind that if you choose to breastfeed your baby, your body will still produce hormones that can affect your vision.
 Plus, any medications your doctor gives you may enter your breastmilk.